manozdynamicdog/HeadlessOptimizely/README.md

 We are going to install the Episerver Template and CLI module via dotnet CLI we installed above. https://nuget.optimizely.com/package/?id=EPiServer.Net.Templates

-Below are the steps to setup headless Optimizely CMS on local.
+Below are the steps to setup Optimizely CMS on local.

 - Step 1. dotnet new -install EPiServer.Net.Templates --nuget-source https://nuget.optimizely.com/feed/packages.svc/ --force